How Do I Convince Management for a Salary Raise for My High-Performing Employee?

 Ranbir kapoor

-I am an HR Manager and I urgently need a letter to give to the management of my organization to increase the salary of an employee working under me due to his good performance.
+Hi all, I am an HR Manager and I urgently need a letter to present to the management of my organization to request a salary increase for an employee working under me due to his good performance.
+Thank you.

 Dinesh Divekar